Garden House - Gigha

 Previous guests simply rave about Gigha!
 In fact, we've got one couple that have clocked up a 600 mile round trip 6 times they like it so much!
 The apartment itself is beautiful - I'll let the photos speak for themselves.
 The location is probably even better - set in the lush green tropical gardens of the Killean Estate, your neighbours will be the gazillions of pheasants, partridge and rabbits darting about the undergrowth, as well as the lambs and sheep in the adjoining field.
 Serene and peaceful is a bit of an understatement.
 After a short stay here escaping the frantic-ness of the rat-race, you will leave feeling de-stressed and calm.
 You can of course still do stuff here - its not all about 'chilling out'.
 There's plenty to see and do in the area should you so choose, but then you can come back to the warmth of the cottage, cosy up by the real log fire (and the other half) and relax!

-|Size:||Sleeps up to 2, 1 bedroom|
+|Size||Sleeps up to 2, 1 bedrooms|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, DVD player, Sea view|
+|Luxuries||Log fire, DVD player, Sea view|

-|General:||Central heating, TV|
+|General||Central heating, TV|

-|Standard:||Kettle, Toaster, Iron|
+|Standard||Kettle, Toaster, Iron|

-|Utilities:||Clothes dryer, Cooker, Microwave, Fridge, Washing machine|
+|Utilities||Clothes dryer, Cooker, Microwave, Fridge, Washing machine|

-|Furniture:||Double beds (1), Dining seating for 3, Lounge seating for 4|
+|Furniture||Double beds (1), Dining seats for 3, Lounge seats for 4|

 |Outdoors||Balcony or terrace, Shared garden, BBQ|

 Gigha is a beautiful, period one bed apartment located on the upper floor of the Garden House.
 Retaining many of the original features, including a fantastic, 'wow-factor' beamed ceiling in the lounge, and real open fire, the apartment is the perfect romantic retreat for two!.
 It enjoys great elevated views out over the tropical gardens with glimpses towards the sea and the islands beyond through the trees.